finallion/The-Graveyard-FABRIC/README.md

-# Fabric Example Mod
+# The Graveyard (FABRIC)

 ## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Download the .jar file from curseforge site and drag it into your mods folder located in the .minecraft folder.
+On loading the game, the mod will create a config file, which can be found in the config folder in the .minecraft folder.
+There you can customize generation settings and some other stuff.

 ## License

 This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.